-Your Name_____Your Team Please write the names of all of your team members, INCLUDING YOURSELF, and rate the degree to which each member fulfilled his/her responsibilities in completing the team assignments.
-DO NOT LEAVE ANY COMMENTARY BLANK?
-Place this form in a sealed envelope, with your team name/number on the outside, and give it to your instructor.
-The possible ratings are as follows: Excellent (100%): Consistently carried more than his/her fair share of the workload.
-Very good (90%): Consistently did what he/she was supposed to do, very well prepared and cooperative.
-Satisfactory (80%): Usually did what he/she was supposed to do, acceptably prepared and cooperative.
-Ordinary (70%): Often did what he/she was supposed to do, minimally prepared and cooperative.
-Marginal (75%): Sometimes failed to show up or complete assignments, rarely prepared.
-Deficient (65%): Often failed to show up or complete assignments, rarely prepared.
-Unsatisfactory (60%): Consistently failed to show up or complete assignments, unprepared.
-Superficial (50%): Practically no participation.
-No show (0%): No participation at all.

-These ratings should reflect each individual's level of participation and effort and sense of responsibility, not his or her academic ability.
+Your Name Your Team member fulfilled his/her responsibilities in completing the to in a sealed envelope, v ING YOURSELF, and rate the degree to which each earn assignments.
+DO NOT LEAVE ANY with your team name/number on the outside, and give it Excellent (100%): Consistently carried more Very good (90%): Consistently did what he Satisfactory (80%): Usually did what he/she Wall (70%): Often did what he/she wall Marginal (75%): Sometimes failed to show up or Unsatisfactory (60%): Consistently failed to Superficial (50%): Practically no participating No show (0%): No participation at all.
+These ratings should reflect each interesponsibility, not his or her academ. /she was supposed to do, as supposed to do, as supposed to do, minimup or complete assignments, to show up or complete assignments. o, very well prepared and cooperative. cceptably prepared and cooperative. nally prepared and cooperative. ents, rarely prepared. rarely prepared.
 Name of team member Rating Commentary (DO NOT LEAVE BLANK!)

-,

-Your Signature
+Your Signature Tour Signature -

-[†]Adapted from R. M. Felder & R. Brent, Effective Teaching, North Carolina State University, 2000.
+&lt;sup>†Adapted from R. M. Felder & R. Brent, Effective Teaching, North Carolina State University, 2000.
 Percentage Scores added by M. Medina

-Coping with Hitchhikers and Couch Potatoes on Teams^{\dagger}
+Coping with Hitchhikers and Couch Potatoes on Teams